EDO3681 Teaching the National Curriculum: Mathematics

-It is highly recommended that students undertaking this course have also completed at least one of the following courses: EDX1280 or EDX3280.
+It is recommended that students undertake this course prior to EDX1280 and/or EDX3280.

-Mathematics is a fascinating and indispensible discipline in modern society.
+Mathematics is a fascinating and indispensable discipline in modern society.
 It gives the opportunity for students to develop their logic and reasoning skills that can be applied to many other areas of interest.
-To face future challenges in producing highly skilled Australian workforce, pre-service teachers must have a broad understanding up to, and including, year 7 mathematics.
-Furthermore, in view of the rollout of the National Curriculum and the introduction of external pre-registration testing it is imperative that all pre-service teachers have practical knowledge of mathematics.
-Teachers will need to demonstrate satisfactory levels of achievement on the external test and possess the skills and knowledge to adapt to the new curriculum.
-This course aims to facilitate these needs by providing the opportunity for pre-service teachers to revise relevant content knowledge in order to successfully complete the mathematics component of the external test.
+To face future challenges in producing a highly skilled Australian workforce, pre-service primary and middle school teachers must have a broad understanding up to, and including, Year 7 mathematics.
+Additionally, in view of the rollout of the National Curriculum and the introduction of external pre-registration testing, it is imperative that all pre-service teachers have practical knowledge of mathematics.
+It is a pre-requisite understanding that pre-service teachers possess a satisfactory level of mathematical content knowledge to demonstrate satisfactory levels of achievement on the external test and possess the skills and knowledge to adapt to the new curriculum and suitably engage in the mathematics education courses within the Faculty of Education.
+This course aims to facilitate these needs by providing the opportunity for pre-service teachers to revise relevant mathematics content knowledge while adapting to the Australian Curriculum.
 It may also give pre-service teachers an opportunity to re-visit the discipline after an extended lapse or simply revise the material.

 This course focuses on the mathematical content knowledge required by teachers from Prep to Year7.
 It will cover the content from the Australian Curriculum strands appropriate for this age range namely: Number; Algebra; Measurement; Geometry; and Probability & Statistics.

 NOTE: Minimum enrolment numbers apply to this offering.
 Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the ONLINE offering and advised of this change before semester commences.